Buffalo supermarket shooting: What do we know so far?

 WHAT HAPPENED?

-A white 18-year-old wearing military gear and livestreaming with a helmet camera opened fire Saturday afternoon at Tops Friendly Market.
-That’s a supermarket in a predominantly Black neighborhood of Buffalo, New York.
+A white 18-year-old wearing body armor and livestreaming with a helmet camera opened fire at around 2:30 p.m.
+Saturday outside Tops Friendly Market.
+It’s a supermarket in a predominantly Black neighborhood of Buffalo.

 The gunman livestreamed the shooting to a small audience on Twitch for several minutes before the platform cut off his feed.

 According to police, the gunman began shooting in the parking lot then moved inside the store.
 Security guard Aaron Salter fired multiple shots but none penetrated the gunman’s armor.
-The gunman killed Salter and then stalked through the aisles, shooting shoppers.
+The gunman killed Salter, who was Black, and then stalked through the aisles, shooting shoppers.

+At one point, he trained his weapon on a white person cowering behind a checkout counter, but says “Sorry!” and doesn’t shoot, as seen in portions of the livestream video circulating online.

 When police confronted the gunman in the store’s vestibule, he put his rifle to his own neck, but surrendered and dropped the gun with coaxing from the officers.